PostgreSQL Read Replicas

 Performance

-Changes to your primary instance are reflected by your read replica after a short delay.
+Changes to your primary instance are synced to your read replica after a short delay.
 This means the replica is best suited to use cases that don’t require instant access to the most recent data possible.

 The length of this delay depends on your primary instance’s load.
 You can monitor this from the primary instance’s Metrics page, under Replication Lag.